benjum/UCLA-23W-DH140/README.md

 Assignments and discussion posts

-* These will be made available on BruinLearn on Mondays.
+* These will be made available on BruinLearn on Mondays, under the Assignments and Discussions sections.
+  * *Special Assignment Note:*
+    * The Assignments section on BruinLearn will detail the Jupyter notebook that needs to be completed, but you will not submit any assignments on BruinLearn.
-* Discussions will be posted under Discussions, and assignments will be posted and accessible under the Jupyter Module.
+    * Assignments will consist of completing Jupyter notebooks that are posted and accessible under the Jupyter Module.
+All notebooks will be submitted by a button inside the notebooks.
+    * Assignment grades and feedback will be recorded via the BruinLearn Assignment section.
 * Assignments and discussion posts are due by 11:59pm on the Sunday before the next class.
 * Discussions should be submitted on BruinLearn, and assignments should be submitted by clicking on the Submit button in assigned notebooks.